percona/pmm-doc/docs/using/backup.md

 # Backup and restore

 ## Supported setups
-- Backups to Amazon AWS S3 and local storage locations
-- MySQL database server replica set cluster
+- MySQL database server replica set cluster with backups to Amazon S3
-- MongoDB replica set setups with the following actions:
+- MongoDB replica set setups with backups to both Amazon S3 and local filesystem.
+The following actions are supported:
   - **Logical snapshot backups**: Create and Restore
   - **Physical snapshot backups**: Create and Restore.
 This is only available with Percona Server for MongoDB and requires post-restore actions.
-  -  **PITR backups**: Create both logical local and S3 backups.
+  - **PITR backups**: Create both logical local and Amazon S3 backups.
 Restore only from S3.
+For a detalied overview of the supported setups, check out the [Support matrix for MongoDB](../using/mongodb_limitations.md) and the [Support matrix for MySQL](../using/mysql_limitations.md).

 ## Prerequisites